bcgov/entity/rfcs/rfc-template-00.md

 - Entity Issue: (leave this empty)
 - Implementation PR: (leave this empty)

-(submit this RFC as a regular PR -- remove this line when submitting)
+(1. submit this RFC as a regular PR -- remove this line when submitting) (2. make a copy of the template, and rename to rfc-YOUR_FEATURE.md)

 # Summary